KernelGamut32/cloud-accel-aws-2024-public/week04/labs/lab02/README.md

 * Navigate to the location of the test harness using `cd cloud-accel-aws-2024-public/week04/labs/lab02`
 * To run the provided test harness, use `./sns-test-harness.sh <SNS Topic ARN>`
 * Navigate to DynamoDB to confirm the messages were each routed to the correct table with the expected data; the fourth message in the test harness should not trigger a table write
+* Run `npx cdk destroy` from the project folder to delete the AWS resources for the lab